tj-wells/coti-docker-method/README.md

 - `ACTION` is set to either "testnet" or "mainnet", depending on your use-case.
 - `SERVERNAME` is your node's URL in the form "testnet.my-node.com", i.e., including subdomains (where applicable), and excluding "http(s)://" and "www.".
 - `PKEY` is your private key.
-(See [here](https://cotidocs.geordier.co.uk/wallet-and-kyc/generating-your-seed) for guidance on obtaining your private key.)
+(See [here](https://cotidocs.geordier.co.uk/wallet-and-kyc/generating-your-seed) for guidance on obtaining your private key.).
 - `SEED` is your wallet's seed.
-(See [here](https://cotidocs.geordier.co.uk/wallet-and-kyc/generating-your-seed) for guidance on generating a seed for your wallet.)
+(See [here](https://cotidocs.geordier.co.uk/wallet-and-kyc/generating-your-seed) for guidance on generating a seed for your wallet.).
-- `EMAIL` is the email address used to register your SSL certificate
+- `EMAIL` is the email address used to register your SSL certificate.

 ### Optional Variables